Lisgar Collegiate Institute: Music

+Musical ensembles at the school include the concert band (beginner), symphonic winds (senior), concert orchestra (beginner), and Lisgar Symphony Orchestra (senior).
+Smaller ensembles include the string ensemble, junior and senior jazz bands, and saxophone, flute and clarinet ensembles, and recently the vocal ensemble.
+These groups take part in music competitions, including the Ottawa Kiwanis Music Festival.
+All ensembles perform two annual concerts.

 Athletics

 Sports at Lisgar include rugby, soccer, hockey, basketball, rowing, cross country.
 At the 160th Reunion, an "Athletic Wall of Fame" was established.
 There have been three inductions to date, with the third group inducted during the 175th Reunion in May 2018.

 Clubs

-Clubs available to students include Lisgar Business Co (aka DECA), Debate Club, Biomedical Club, Model United Nations Club, Chess+ Club, Lisgar's Environmental Action Force (LEAF), Ottawa-Carleton Educational Space Simulation (Spacesim), Key Club, Vox Lycei (yearbook), and the school newspaper Lisgarwrite.
+Clubs available to students include Lisgar Business Co (aka DECA), Debate Club, Biomedical Club, Model United Nations Club, Chess+ Club, Fim Club, Lisgar's Environmental Action Force (LEAF), Ottawa-Carleton Educational Space Simulation (Spacesim), Key Club, Vox Lycei (yearbook), and the school newspaper Lisgarwrite.
+There are more than 30 clubs in total.

 Lisgar's Student Council consists of approximately 30 executive member positions.
 These include the co-presidents, Student Senator, Secretary, Treasurer, and 5-6 elected grade representatives, alongside 6 committees and several individual roles consisting of the remaining positions.
 Student Council is responsible for running a variety of school-wide events and activities throughout the course of the school year, including the Annual Pancake Breakfast, the week-long 'Battle of the Grades', and the end-of-year 'Oscars'.

 The school's Reach for the Top team won the Canadian national finals in the 2008, 2015 and 2017 seasons.
 In 2006, the school's Reach for the Top team became the first Canadian team to participate in the National Academic Quiz Tournaments (NAQT) High School National Championships, placing 25th.
 In 2008, the Lisgar Reach team became the first team to qualify for both the Canadian Reach for the Top finals and the NAQT High School National Championships in Chicago, placing second in Ontario for Reach and first in their qualifying division (Ottawa) for NAQT.
 Electing to attend the Reach Nationals in Edmonton, Lisgar came from behind to beat two-time champion University of Toronto Schools 420–415 for the national title.
 In 2010, Lisgar was able to qualify two teams for the NAQT Chicago tournament.